jaketanda/NFLArgumentTwitterBot/README.md

 Add whatever phrases and replies to the json, and have fun!

+Note: I made this when I was pretty new to Python3, so it might not work and it might suck.
+I'm working on a new version of this, so hopefully that should work better.
+Until then... this.

 Also note: This bot was made for fun and not to cause serious harm or trouble with anyone it interacts with.
 Don't be too mean to these passionate fans on Twitter :)